johndpope/Beta-App/Documentation/Probo Requirements.md

 Talk to me one on one and we can probably work something out.
 Don't push it though as I will have no hesitation to completely take this away if people start milking it.

-### How many study hours do I have if I'm on probo 2 because I've been on probo 1 for more than two semesters in a row?
+### How many study hours do I have if I'm on probo 2 because I've been on probo 1 for 2+ semesters in a row?

 You have all the same requirements as everyone else on probo 2.